browserengineering/book/book/security.md

     Cookie: foo=bar
 :::

-Servers can also set multiple cookies and also set parameters like expiration dates, but this `Set-Cookie` / `Cookie` mechanism is the core principle.
+Servers can set multiple cookies and also set parameters like expiration dates, but this `Set-Cookie` / `Cookie` transaction is the as shown in Figure 1 core principle.

-::: {.print-only}
+::: {.center}
-![The server assigns cookies to the browser with the `Set-Cookie` header, and the browser thereafter identifies itself with the `Cookie` header](im/security-cookies.png)
+![Figure 1: The server assigns cookies to the browser with the `Set-Cookie` header, and the browser thereafter identifies itself with the `Cookie` header](im/security-cookies.png)
 :::